-DWI Test Refusal
+DWI Test Refusal in Wake County

 Like every other state in this country, North Carolina has implied consent laws that create a civil contract between the state and any licensed driver.
 This contract makes every driver agree that in exchange for receiving the privilege to drive in the state, he or she agrees that they will consent to a breathalyzer upon a DWI arrest.
 While refusing to do so has no criminal consequences, the DMV has a civil remedy to revoke the person’s driver’s license for one year.

-For example, if an officer with the Raleigh Police Department pulls over a driver and suspects he or she has been drinking, the officer can charge the person with a DWI and ask to obtain a chemical analysis of their break.
+For example, if an officer with the Raleigh Police Department pulls over a driver and suspects he or she has been drinking, the officer can charge the person with a DWI and ask to obtain a chemical analysis of their breath.

 North Carolina drivers do, however, have the right to refuse the test, but there could be consequences.
 In some cases, a driver would lose his or her driver’s license for one year after refusing a chemical test.
 Sometimes the restrictions could be more severe.
 You have a right to a refusal hearing.
 At this hearing, you can challenge the DWI arrest itself and the actual willfulness of the refusal.
 An experience DWI attorney can often times have this refusal overturned.

-Raleigh DWI Test Refusal Lawyer
+DWI Test Refusal Lawyer in Raleigh

 If you were charged with drunk driving and refused a chemical test, contact an experienced Raleigh DWI defense attorney at Coolidge Law Firm.
 The process of keeping your license can be tough, but our attorneys can develop a strategy that results in the return of your driving privilege.
 Lawyers at Coolidge Law Firm have the skill and experience needed to fight for your rights.